DigitalGuards/zondscan/README.md

 ### Server (Handler)

-Cd into the server folder and create two .env files if you don't have them:
+Cd into the backendAPI folder and create two .env files if you don't have them:
 ```
 touch .env.development && touch .env.production
 ```